GazzolaLab/BR2-vision-based-smoothing/README.md

     - For detail, run `undistort_rotate_video --help`
 - extract_frames_from_video: Save frames from the video as png files.
 Frames are selected based on their similarity to the previous frames.
     - Useful to extract calibration frames from the calibration video.
+    - User can use roi to select the region of interest, during similarity comparison.
     - Output png file is compressed.
     - For detail, run `extract_frames_from_video --help`
 - trim_video_intervals.py: detect led and trim the video based on the led.